FLIMLABS/FLIM-Phasors-simulator/Readme.md

 With the FLIM-Phasors simulator it is possible to create FLIM images and display the associated phasor plot.

-A jupyter lab notebook is available here [FLIM-Phasors simulator](https://github.com/FLIMLABS/FLIM-Phasors-simulator/blob/main/FLIM-Phasors%20simulator.ipynb)
+A jupyter notebook of the FLIM-Phasors simulator is available here [FLIM-Phasors simulator](https://github.com/FLIMLABS/FLIM-Phasors-simulator/blob/main/FLIM-Phasors%20simulator.ipynb)

 Needed libraries